Application Models

 in the schema.

-Both application models and the individual versions can also have associated modification sets.
-When a version of an application model is used in an RLP task, the modification sets from the version and the application model to which it belongs are merged and automatically applied.
-This way, data masking can be enforced whenever the application model is used, even if the RLP task itself does not explicitly use any modification sets.
+Both Application Models and the individual versions can also have associated modification sets.
+When a version of an Application Model is used in an RLP Task, the modification sets from the version and the Application Model to which it belongs are merged and automatically applied.
+This way, data masking can be enforced whenever the Application Model is used, even if the RLP Task itself does not explicitly use any modification sets.

-Application models and their versions are generic - they are not tied to
+Application Models and their versions are generic - they are not tied to

 any specific schema.
 Tables are only referenced by one-part names.